 “Having adopted ITIL®, version 3, best practices for our incident and problem management and expanding our IT operations into other countries with disparate cultures, we needed a methodology and comprehensive training that would not only overcome the cultural differences, but also sustain our best practices into the future,” said the head of IT operations.

 Kepner-Tregoe was chosen to design and implement a program that would increase effectiveness, efficiency and maturity of their Incident and Problem Management Processes.
 The results were impressive.

 On Course to Exceed Goals by Four Times

 As part of the implementation of the Kepner-Tregoe methodology, the client set KPI goals.
 For incident management, it performed a baseline of its MTTR (Mean Time To Resolve) for its business-critical applications, and then set a goal of 15% improvement.
 For MTTF (Mean Time To Failure), the goal was an 8% improvement.

-The Kepner-Tregoe implementation was launched in April 2016 for a 12-month period, ending March 2017.
+The Kepner-Tregoe implementation was launched for a 12-month period, beginning in April and ending the following March.
 At the nine-month mark, MTTR had improved to 64%, over four times the annual goal target.

 At the end of the same nine-month period, MTTF reached 27%, exceeding the annual goal by three times.

 What made the engagement with KT so successful?